 The Internet of Things

 These are only a few of the technologies that can form a part of the digital supply chain.
-The one thing that is common to all of these technologies is digital communication and the requirement of a robust digital infrastructure.
+The one thing that is common to all of these technologies is a digital communication and the requirement of a robust digital infrastructure.
 It would create an ecosystem where information would be freely and instantaneously available.

 Being acutely aware of the current situation and state of things in the supply chain system is of critical importance.
-As an organisation, you cannot have unrealistic expectations when you have a vision in place.
+As an organization, you cannot have unrealistic expectations when you have a vision in place.
 The suppliers and the risk feasibility involved have to be looked at.
 The best choice is to be realistic and understand the risks involved so you can take the correct decisions in the process to transition to digital.

 Supplier analysis is another key component in the digital transformation of a supply chain.
 A good supply chain is resilient and delivers the desired and expected returns.
-So using prior experience and information to make smart choices in transitioning towards digitising is elemental.
+So using prior experience and information to make smart choices in transitioning towards digitizing is elemental.

 While a motivated push for digital transformation is necessary, creating a plan for a good system is the first part.
 The other part is execution and that should happen in phases.
-Creating a pilot project which can be analysed to update the system is also important constantly.
-After studying what works and what doesn’t, organisations should launch the digital system in areas where there is a potential for maximum return to ensure good returns on the system upgrades.
+Creating a pilot project which can be analyzed to update the system is also important constantly.
+After studying what works and what doesn’t, organizations should launch the digital system in areas where there is a potential for maximum return to ensure good returns on the system upgrades.
 Since there is a lot of technology and software involved, a core part of the system will be to easily adapt and evolve with requirements given the dynamic nature of current businesses.